List of SNFU band members: Member history

-Vocalist Ken Chinn co-founded the band in Edmonton with Brent and Marc Belke, guitar-playing twin brothers who served as members of the group until 1998 and 2005 respectively.
-The period between their formation and first breakup, spanning from 1981 to 1989, included membership from four bassists and three drummers.
+Vocalist Ken Chinn co-founded the band in Edmonton with Brent and Marc Belke, guitar-playing twin brothers who served as members of the group until 1998 and 2005, respectively.
+Between their 1981 formation and 1989 breakup, the band included four bassists (plus one guest) and three drummers.
 Bassist Warren Bidlock and drummer Evan C. Jones completed their initial lineup.
-After Bidlock's 1982 departure, Scott Juskiw filled in for the band's demo recording before Jimmy Schmitz joined.
+After Bidlock's 1982 departure, Scott Juskiw filled in for their demo recording before Jimmy Schmitz joined.
 This incarnation continued into 1985, when Dave Bacon and Jon Card replaced Schmitz and Jones, respectively.
-Ted Simm spelled Card in 1986, while Bacon was replaced by Curtis Creager the following year.
+Ted Simm spelled Card in 1986, while Curtis Creager replaced Bacon the following year.

 For their 1991 reunion tour, Chinn and the Belke brothers reenlisted Creager and Card.
-When they returned to full-time activity in their new home of Vancouver several months later, Ken Fleming replaced Creager, while Dave Rees replaced Card shortly thereafter.
-Rob Johnson began a nine-year tenure as the band's bassist late in 1992, which completed their classic, best-selling, and most prolific lineup.
+When they moved to Vancouver and resumed full-time activity several months later, Ken Fleming replaced Creager, and Dave Rees replaced Card shortly thereafter.
+Rob Johnson began a nine-year tenure as the band's bassist late in 1992, which completed their best-selling and most prolific lineup.

-Brent Belke and Rees both departed early in 1998, and with drummer Sean Stubbs, SNFU became a four-piece band.
-Chris Thompson replaced Stubbs the following year, while Johnson was replaced by Matt Warhurst in 2001.
+Brent Belke and Rees both departed early in 1998; with drummer Sean Stubbs, SNFU became a four-piece band.
+Chris Thompson replaced Stubbs the following year, while Matt Warhurst replaced Johnson in 2001.
 The band went on hiatus shortly thereafter, however, with Thompson then departing.
 Chinn, Marc Belke, and Warhurst employed studio drummer Trevor MacGregor and finished recordings for a new record in 2003, and returned to activity later that year with new drummer Shane Smith.
-This era of the group ended in 2005, when they again disbanded.
+In 2005, they again disbanded.

-Two years later, Chinn and Fleming (now playing guitar) began a new incarnation that would eventually involve three bassists, three drummers, and one second guitarist.
+Two years later, Chinn and Fleming (now playing guitar) began a new incarnation that would involve three bassists, three drummers (plus one guest), and one second guitarist.
 The new lineup was completed by bassist Bryan McCallum and drummer Chad Mareels, although McCallum was soon replaced by Denis Nowoselski.
-Smith returned as the group's drummer late in 2008, and was replaced two years later by Card.
-In mid-2010, rhythm guitarist Sean Colig joined, completing the group's first five-member lineup in 12 years.
+Smith returned as the group's drummer late in 2008, and Card replaced him two years later.
+In mid-2010, guitarist Sean Colig joined, completing their first five-member lineup in 12 years.
 Kerry Cyr replaced Nowoselski in 2012, and Junior Kittlitz spelled Card for touring in late 2013.

-In February 2014, the band announced an entirely new lineup based around Chinn, the returning Bacon, guitarists Kurt Robertson and Randy Steffes, and drummer Adrian White.
+In February 2014, the band announced a new lineup based around Chinn, the returning Bacon, guitarists Kurt Robertson and Randy Steffes, and drummer Adrian White.
 Jamie Oliver replaced White in July (and guest drummer Txutxo Krueger filled in for three shows in August).
 Although the band planned to tour with Creager and Simm returning to the lineup in November, the tour was canceled, and Bacon and Oliver remained with the group.
 Basque drummer Batikão Est joined in 2016.
-The band announced a hiatus in March 2018, and Chinn died on July 16, 2020.
+The band announced a hiatus in March 2018, and Chinn died on 16 July 2020.

-Timeline

-Note: lighter colors denote periods of inactivity in which the band was not officially disbanded.
+In December 2025, the Belkes played a four-song reunion set as SNFU with guest members Kristian Basaraba (vocals), Chuck Platt (bass), and Stephen Elliott (drums).